We recognise our obligation to operate tours and plan travel in a responsible and sustainable fashion.

 Tiaki means ‘to care for people and place’ in Te Reo Māori.

-Leisure Time Tours supports the Tiaki Promise to care for New Zealand; an initiative that actively encourages international and domestic travellers alike to experience New Zealand in a way that keeps everyone
+Leisure Time Travel supports the Tiaki Promise to care for New Zealand; an initiative that actively encourages international and domestic travellers alike to experience New Zealand in a way that keeps everyone safe, protects our environment, respects our culture and protects the country for future generations.

 Visitors and Travellers

-We encourage our visitors to be play their part while travelling, to contribute to our aim to achieve a better sustainable future.
-Environmental impacts can be minimised with small actions such as: Water usage:
+We encourage our visitors to play their part while travelling, to contribute to our aim to achieve a better sustainable future.
+Environmental impacts can be minimised with small actions such as:

 - Replace your hotel bathroom towels on the towel racks daily, as an indication to housekeeping that you do not wish for your towels to be cleaned that day, saving water and reducing detergent waste.